eclipse-tycho/tycho/CONTRIBUTING.md

     </pluginRepository>
 </pluginRepositories>
 ```
-Make sure you have set the property for the Tycho version (e.g. `tycho-version`) to `<version-under-development>-SNAPSHOT`in the project beeing build.
+Make sure you have set the property for the Tycho version (e.g. `tycho-version`) to `<version-under-development>-SNAPSHOT`in the project being built.

 For documentation of the most recent snapshot build, see the [Snapshot Tycho Site](https://ci.eclipse.org/tycho/job/tycho-sitedocs/lastSuccessfulBuild/artifact/target/staging/index.html).